starman2049/open-dvr/README.md

 # open-dvr
-Open source DVR project for tactical video operations
+An open source DVR project for tactical video operations.

 ## Mission Statement

 Our mission is to build a foundational open-source project dedicated to advanced video operations, including high-performance playback, digital video recording (DVR), precise video inspection, and seamless streaming orchestration.
 While excellent tools like VLC, FFmpeg, and GStreamer exist for general playback, this project is specifically designed for deep-dive video analysis and information/intelligence gathering.
-We focus on providing granular control—such as frame-accurate single-stepping, reverse playback, and sophisticated video search—essential for extracting actionable insights from motion imagery data.
+We focus on providing advanced video control — such as frame-accurate single-stepping, reverse playback, high-speed forward and reverse playback, thumbnail-assisted timeline scrubbing, AI assisted video search, and scalable MISB Metadata decoding — essential for extracting actionable insights from motion imagery data.

-Beyond its core functionality, this project supports multiple simultaneous streams from diverse sources, including local files, network streams, individual cameras, and integrated camera systems.
-It is also intended to be a robust repository for knowledge, documentation, and discourse regarding all things video, providing a platform for innovation through computer vision plugins and collaborative research.
+Beyond its core functionality, this project is a powerful streaming manager supporting multiple simultaneous streams from diverse sources, including local files, network streams, individual cameras, and integrated camera systems both inbound and outbound.
+It is also intended to be a robust repository for knowledge, documentation, and discourse regarding all things video, providing a platform for innovation through collaborative research on video and computer vision.

-Finally the authors intend to not only produce DVR and video libraries but also a UI component demonstrating and excercising this capability
+Finally the authors intend to not only produce DVR and video libraries but also a UI component demonstrating and excercising these capabilities.

 ## Features and Capabilities